Bhargav-FSD/New-github/README.md

 # New-github
-I am learning about git and github.
+I am learning about git and github, from apna college.